bsobocki/C-_STL_Algorithms_DataStructures/iterators/README.md

     ```
 ### Forward Iterator

-Forward iterators are iterators that you can go forward only from the begining to the end in the range you indicate.
+Forward iterators are iterators that you can go only forward from the beginning to the end in the indicated range.
+They are limited to one direction in which to iterate through a range (forward).

-Forward Iterators are also valid input and output iterators.
+Forward Iterators are also valid input and output(if it is not constant) iterators.

 ### Bidirectional Iterator